rishkov88/Operationalize-Machine-Learning-Microservice-API/README.md

 `run_docker.sh` - Script to build and run docker image locally
 `upload_docker.sh` - Script to tag and upload docker image to docker hub
 `run_kubernetes.sh` - Script to setup and run app on kubernetes
 `.circleci/config.yml`: CircleCI configuration file for running the tests
-`templates/index.html`: Frontend of this project where you can send input and receive a prediction
-`static/`: Frontend assets

 ---